sigtm/svg-groomer/README.md

 </svg>
 ```

+You can also swap your fills for `currentColor` or any other string instead of removing them, if you prefer.
 This gets saved to our "Design" folder.

-Then we simply remove the fill-less elements used for alignment and save those files to our "Production" folder.
+Then we simply remove the `fill="none"` paths used for alignment and save those files to our "Production" folder.

 Crucially, this last step lets you drop them into Framer's Design mode and have them behave exactly like the ones in the Icons menu, allowing you to change their color in Framer.

-That's cause what we have now is pretty close to the Design and Production folders you'll find in Google's Material Icons repo, which Framer uses.
+That's cause what we have now is pretty close to the Design and Production versions you'll find in Google's Material Icons set, which Framer uses.

 ## Neat, how do I install it?